SDSS J1430+2303

 SDSS J1430+2303 (or SDSS J143016.05+230344.4) is a galaxy with an active galactic nucleus that has been claimed to be undergoing a periodic brightness variability that is speeding up.
 One explanation for the purported behavior is that it could be a supermassive black hole binary.
-Initial trajectory models suggested the pair could be merging either before the end of 2022 or, alternatively, within three years.
+Initial trajectory models suggested the pair could be merging either before the end of 2022 or, alternatively, no later than 2025.

-Additional observational data published in September 2022 predict the merger to happen within the next three years.
+The original claim of periodic variations was made in January 2022 in an unrefereed preprint, posted to the ArXiv server, that has not yet been published in a refereed journal as of early 2023.
+The discovery team later published X-ray observations of the object, finding evidence of strong X-ray variability on timescales of a few days.
+However, subsequent follow-up observations by two independent groups did not find evidence of continued periodic brightness variations, casting doubt on the binary black hole hypothesis.

 Galaxy

 SDSS J1430+2303 is a Seyfert 1 galaxy, an elliptical galaxy with a mass of 150 billion solar masses.
+It forms a triple galaxy system called HOLM 655, alongside UGC 9322 and Markarian 683.

 SDSS J1430+2303 is 1.05 × 1022 km from Earth (or 1.11 billion light years, 339 Mpc) with a redshift of 0.08105.
 It has an Hα line emission, blue-shifted by 2400 km/s, relative to other emission lines from the galaxy.

 An estimate of a supermassive black hole at its center is 40 million solar masses.